drogue-iot/drogue-cloud/CONTRIBUTING.md

 #### Running with a cloud backend

 You can also run the frontend with a backend in the cloud (or local cluster, e.g. minikube).
+To do so, you can create a `console-frontend/dev/endpoints/backend.local.json` file and populate it with the API and SSO urls of your drogue instance.